 Young boys left home alone found watching ‘Home Alone,’ mother arrested

-MUNCIE, Ind.
-(WRTV ) — Police in Muncie say they found a 7-year-old boy and his 4-year-old brother watching “Home Alone” while their mother was away at work.
+MUNCIE, Ind. – Police in Muncie say they found a 7-year-old boy and his 4-year-old brother watching “Home Alone” while their mother was away at work.

 Police say they received an anonymous call on Tuesday saying that two young children were left alone at a home in the 1800 block of South Franklin Street.